umbibio/tem-seg/README.md

 ## Status

 **Note:** Previous codebase was developed for an old version of TensorFlow (2.9) and has been updated to be compatible with TensorFlow 2.19.
-The training functionality is still being tested and may not work as expected.
+The training functionality now includes k-fold cross-validation and improved model checkpointing, but is still being tested and may not work as expected.

 ## Installation